Skip to main content

 Skills Installed!

 Skills are installed to ~/.claude/skills/.
-They'll be automatically available when you use Claude Code.
+They'll be automatically available when you use your MCP client.

 CLI Quick Reference